 Further information on this can be found in our article here, but we do recommend speaking to your accountant regarding this.

-If you have any further questions regarding incorporating your limited company simply phone 020 3355 4047 and of our friendly advisors will be happy to help.
+If you have any further questions regarding incorporating your limited company simply phone 020 3355 4047 and our friendly advisors will be happy to help.